MicBrain/Text_Generator/README.md

 ### Introduction

 This project has been assigned by the recruitment team of "Argonauts" in order to complete in 48 hours.
+The whole idea of the project is to create a public API that will allow users to randomly generate sensible output by generalizing patterns found in an input text.